asujaykk/Road-segmentation-UNET-model/README.md

 python3 inference_onnx.py --src <path to mp4 video> --model <path to onnx model>
 ~~~

-The inference output is given below, in which the
+The inference video output is given below.
+In which
 1. The left frame represet the input image
 2. Middle frame represet the mask predicted by the model (the white part is the road area)
-3. The right frame represent the final output, in which the mask is imposed in the red layer of the input image (as a result the road will be highlighted in red colour)
+3. The right frame represent the final output, in which the mask is imposed in the RED layer of the input image (as a result the road will be highlighted in RED colour)
-4.

 ![Screencast 2022-1649225143098](https://user-images.githubusercontent.com/78997596/161906906-9ec9989e-9617-4500-adef-e1d40c03c75c.gif)